DhananjayTalekar/SQL-Python/README.md

 - **Data Visualization**: Visualize the results of SQL queries to understand data distributions, trends, and relationships.
 - **SQLite Magic**: Utilize SQLite Magic to execute SQL commands directly within Jupyter notebooks for an integrated analysis experience.

-## Datasets

-The project utilizes several real-world datasets.
-Ensure that you have these datasets available in the `data/` directory.
-The datasets used in this project include:

-1. **Dataset 1**: Description of the dataset.
-2. **Dataset 2**: Description of the dataset.

-*(Replace the above placeholder text with actual dataset descriptions and details.)*

 ## Getting Started

 To start working with this project, follow these steps: